The effects of electron correlation and the Breit interaction on one- and two-electron one-photon transitions in double K hole states of He-like ions ($10\!\leq\!Z\!\leq\!47$): Results and discussion

 The transition energies and rates of TEOP transitions from the initial $2s2p$ configuration to the final $1s^{2}$ configuration are listed in Table~\ref{Tab4}.
 The ratio of the transition rates in the Babushkin and Coulomb gauges is about $1.2$-$1.5$.
 The TEOP transition energy is approximately twice the corresponding OEOP transition energy, as expected.
 In general, good agreement between the present rate and the length gauge rate of Kadrekar\emph{et al.} \cite{PhysRevA.84.062506} can be obtained.

 The electron correlation effect on the OEOP and TEOP transition energies and rates is shown in Fig.~\ref{fig1}.
 The correlation contributions to the transition energy from $\{n6l3\}$ are with respect to the MB.
 The correlation contribution to the transition energies from the $^{1}$P$_{1}$ upper level decrease smoothly, while increasing with Z for the others.
 The correlation effect contributes to the dipole allowed transition energy by 0.2 eV to 1.0 eV, while it is 0.2 eV to 1.5 eV for dipole forbidden transitions.
 However, for the TEOP transition, the contribution to the transition energy is 0.2 eV to 1.5 eV.
 The percentage correlation contribution to the OEOP and TEOP transition energies from $\{n6l3\}$ with respect to the MB are given in Figs.~\ref{fig1}(a) and (b).
 The contribution from the electron correlation to the transition energy increases with increasing Z for TEOP transitions and the $^{3}$P$_{1}$-$^{1}$S$_{0}$ OEOP transition while the others decrease.

-The percentage contribution of electron correlation to the transition rates in the Babushkin gauge of OEOP and TEOP transitions from $\{n6l3\}$ with respect to the MB are shown in Figs.~\ref{fig1}(c) and (d).
-The correlation contribution to the transition rate of OEOP processes becomes smaller while that to TEOP transitions becomes larger with increasing Z. However, for the low-Z elements, especially $15\!\leq\!Z\!\leq\!25$, anomalies in the contribution to the E1 forbidden transition rate were observed.
-This might be caused by the fact that the Coulomb interaction between the nucleus and electrons competes with the electron-electron interaction for low-Z elements.
-For high-Z ions, the Coulomb interactions between the nucleus and electrons are dominant and the correlation contribution becomes smaller.

 Fig.~\ref{fig2} shows the contribution from the Breit interaction to the transition energies and rates of OEOP and TEOP transitions.
 It is seen in Fig.~\ref{fig2}(a) and (b) that the Breit interaction decreases the $^{1}$P$_{1}$-$^{1}$S$_{0}$ and $^{3}$P$_{1}$-$^{1}$S$_{0}$ transition energies for both OEOP and TEOP transitions, while it slightly increases the transition energy of the transition to the $^{3}$S$_{1}$ state in OEOP transitions.
 This is due to the Breit interaction reducing the binding energy of each state of the 2s2p configuration and also that of the $^{1}$S$_{0}$ state of the 1s2s configuration but slightly increasing the binding energy of the $^{3}$S$_{1}$ state of the 1s2s configuration, which makes the transition energy of $^{1}$P$_{1}$-$^{1}$S$_{0}$ and $^{3}$P$_{1}$-$^{1}$S$_{0}$ smaller and the energies of the other transitions to the $^{3}$S$_{1}$ state slightly increase.
 It is found that the contribution from the electron correlation is larger than that from the Breit interaction for low-Z elements, while the latter becomes significant for high-Z ions.